americanexpress/unify-jdocs/readme.md

    * @param fromPath the path in the document to copy from (may contain % placeholders)
    * @param toPath   the path in this document to copy to (may contain % placeholders)
    * @param vargs    the values to replace the % characters in from path and to path
-   * @throws com.aexp.acq.unify.base.utils.UnifyException If the from document is a typed document and the path is not found in the associated model document
+   * @throws com.americanexpress.unify.jdocs.UnifyException If the from document is a typed document and the path is not found in the associated model document
    *                                                      If the types of the from and to documents do not match
    *                                                      If either of the paths point to a leaf node
    *                                                      If the to document is a typed document and if any of the resulting paths is not present in the model document